Linuxfabrik/monitoring-plugins/event-plugins/cloudflare-security-level/README.rst

     "under_attack" if state of the service - from which this event plugin was called - changes to CRITICAL (even in SOFT state).
 Changes to "medium" when the state is OK.
-If the zone/site is in "Under Attack Mode", Cloudflare will display a JavaScript challenge when you visit this website.
+If the zone/site is in "Under Attack Mode", Cloudflare will display a 5sec Delay when you visit this website.
 This event plugin is useful, for example, when the Apache httpd status check reports overuse.

     optional arguments:
       -h, --help            show this help message and exit